adrianmarino/points/README.md

   * Extract an amount in real currency from backup amount.
   * And transfer an amount between backup/default accounts.

 Well, returning to our example, you need add an amount to account 4.
 This account belong to "Point Platform", given that was created by chewbacca@gmail.com user an user create under "Point Platform" entity.
-Then you must move and amount from backup account(1) to default account(4).
+Then you must move and amount from backup account 1 to default account 4.

 ### Rest API
 To complete